Reflections: Painting With Pixels, 2008

 Reflections can be perceived as a revealing and innovative experiment that opens doors to other intermedial discoveries.
 The viewer doesn’t have to be a passive recipient; he or she has a chance to express him or herself and to become a creator, if even for a moment.
 These possibilities are given to many viewers simultaneously, but at the same time intimately, in the presence of just a computer, the project becomes like a mirror fleetingly reflecting the viewer’s image.

 A great attribute of this installation is its natural ability to integrate people in a very contemporary, indirect way.
 Przemyslaw Moskal’s artwork has a social, interactive, and perhaps event therapeutic character."

-Click here to download a catalog (2.2 MB) with a text by Agata Myjak.
-Printed by Warsaw Academy of Fine Arts in 2008.
+Click here to download a catalog (2.2 MB) published for an exhibition at Warsaw Academy of Fine Arts, Poland, 2008.

 back to top